Chicago Bears vs. Detroit Lions NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Chicago and its opponents have scored at least 42 points or more just one time this season.
+- Chicago has combined with its opponents to score more than 42 points just once this year.

 - Detroit has combined with its opponents to score more than 42 points in two games this season.

-- The two teams combine to score 35.6 points per game, 6.4 less than the total in this contest.
+- The two teams combine to average 35.6 points per game, 6.4 less than the total in this contest.

-- This contest's over/under is 15.4 points lower than the 57.4 these two squads combine to give up per game in 2020.
+- This contest's total is 15.4 points fewer than the 57.4 these two squads combine to give up per game in 2020.

-- The average total in Bears games this season is 45.3, 3.3 points above Sunday's total of 42.
+- Bears games this season feature an average total of 45.3 points, a number 3.3 points higher than Sunday's over/under.

-- The 48.7 PPG average total in Lions games this season is 6.7 points more than this game's over/under.
+- The 42-point total for this game is 6.7 points below the 48.7 points per game average total in Lions games this season.

 Bears stats and trends